Why this question keeps coming back

 When to choose it.
 When both sides are on Microsoft 365 (e.g., post-merger) and you can collapse to a single federation model, or when the Webex side is acceptable as a degraded-experience federation.

 Protocol reality.
-Legacy Mio used Slack's RTM and Events APIs on the Slack side, and Microsoft Graph plus the Bot Framework on the Teams side, with a stateful translation layer in the middle.
-Webex Connect's modern surface is a workflow-builder over a CPaaS, which is closer to Twilio's model than to a true federation product.
+Mio uses Slack's Events API on the Slack side, and Microsoft Graph plus the Bot Framework on the Teams side, with a stateful translation layer in the middle.
+Because it routes Slack ↔ Teams through a Google or Zoom hub rather than bridging the two directly, both parties must operate in a shared Google Workspace or Zoom environment.

 Cons.